MiguelVeiro/Kubernetes-cluster/README.md

 # Kubernetes Cluster Test

-This repo contains a Kubernetes cluster and configuration procedure.
+This repo contains a series of configuration files for Kubernetes, as well as a cluster creation and configuration procedure.

 The main goal is to achieve a configuration based on the specified tasks below.